mohsenbakhit/enigmafy-ios/README.md

 - **Caesar Cipher**: Apply a Caesar cipher with a customizable shift value.
 ![enigma_use](https://github.com/user-attachments/assets/462eb58b-18aa-43bf-9e00-758cee6cb9f1)

+- **RSA Encryption**: Using a public key and Swift's cryptography library, encrypt and decrypt text using RSA.
 ## Requirements

 - Xcode 12.0 or later